Juicero

 Juicero Inc. (/dʒuːˈsɛroʊ/) was an American company that designed, manufactured and sold the Juicero Press, a fruit and vegetable juicer.
 The Juicero Press featured Wi-Fi connectivity and used proprietary, single-serving packets of pre-chopped fruits and vegetables that were sold exclusively by the company on a subscription basis.
 From 2014 to 2017, the San Francisco-based firm received $120 million in startup venture capital from investors.

 The company attracted significant negative media attention when consumers and journalists discovered that its juice packets could be squeezed just as easily by hand as by the company's expensive juicer.
-In 2017, following slow sales, Juicero ceased operations and announced it was seeking a buyer for the company and its intellectual property.
+In 2017, following slow sales, Juicero ceased operations and announced it was seeking a complete buyout.

 History

 Juicero was founded in San Francisco, California, in 2013 by Doug Evans, who served as CEO until October 2016, when former president of Coca-Cola North America Jeff Dunn took over the position.
 The company's juicing press was originally priced at $699 when it was launched in March 2016, but the price was reduced to $399 in January 2017, 12 to 18 months ahead of schedule, in response to slow sales of the device.
 From 2014 to 2017, the San Francisco-based firm received $120 million in startup venture capital from investors.

-Juicero filed a complaint in federal court in April 2017 against iTaste, a Chinese company that made a competing cold-press juicing device, the Froothie Juisir, for allegedly infringing its patent, trade dress and trademark, as well as unfair competition and unjust enrichment.
+Juicero filed a complaint in federal court in April 2017 against iTaste, a Chinese company that made a competing cold-press juicing device, the Froothie Juisir, for allegedly infringing patent, trade dress and trademark, as well as unfair competition and unjust enrichment.
+The court denied Juicero's motion in October 2017.